NIEHS/P-MACD/README_1st.txt

 Input Formatting Requirements.
 Mutation Annotation File (MAF): tab-delimited table of tumor-specific mutation calls per row in The Cancer Genome Atlas (TCGA) format, based on either whole exome sequencing (WES) or whole genome sequencing (WGS).
 Non-ASCII binary characters (>127 decimal) are not allowed in any column.
 The file is not required to be a TCGA MAF (see https://docs.gdc.cancer.gov/Encyclopedia/pages/Mutation_Annotation_Format_TCGAv2/ ), however the following column names and the value syntax and capitalization in these columns should be fixed even if analysis is performed for a non-tumor and/or non-human mutation calls:
 Sample ID - column name: "Tumor_Sample_Barcode"; value syntax: not defined, each sample ID must be unique.
-Chromosome - column name: "Chromosome"; value syntax: 1-22, X, Y.
+Chromosome - column name: "Chromosome"; value syntax: numbers and letters only, preferably prefixed with "chr" (human example: chr1-chr22, chrX, chrY, chrM or 1-22, X, Y, M)
-(Note that P-MACD filters out mutation calls for which chromosome name is not one of the 24 standard human chromosomes, such as mitochondrial DNA or unassigned chromosomal fragments.
-This syntax extends to genomes of other species by default as long as they follow the chromosome naming conventions of the human genome.
-Other naming conventions can be accommodated by code modifications.).
+(Note that P-MACD filters out mutation calls from chromosome assemblies whose names are not present in the index of the genome reference.
+This syntax extends to genomes of other species by default as long as they follow the above naming conventions of the human genome.
+It is crucial that exactly the same naming convention be used in three places: the input MAF, the config file *.chrom.sizes for ClusterFinder, and the genome reference.
+Other naming conventions can be accommodated but have not been tested and may require code modifications.).
 Position - column name: "Start_position"; value syntax: integer numbers Reference allele - column name: "Reference_Allele"; value syntax; A, T, C, G (nucleotides in capitals.
 Tumor allele - column name: "Tumor_Seq_Allele2"; value syntax: A, T, C, G (nucleotides in capitals).